Guide

 7. Capability Statement your business resume document

-8. Mandatory Requirement things you must include or be excluded
+8. Mandatory Requirement things you may need to include to stay compliant

 9. Schedule of Rates your pricing broken down by item or hour